freyjaredmond/Plasmodium-falciparum-pangenome/README.md

 ## Running GET_PANGENES to Produce the *P. falciparum* Pangenome

 To construct the *P. falciparum* pangenome, the GET_PANGENES pipeline was run on 20 whole-genome *P. falciparum* assemblies.
+Note that the analysis was re run on 16 genomes as ML01, TG01, SD01 and NF135.C10 were not found to be of high enough quality (mixed infections, assembly errors).
 Full details of the pipeline, scripts and outputs can be found in the [GET_PANGENES README](GET_PANGENES/README.md).
 The resulting pangenome was found to consist of approximately 45% core genes.